-You must be an Admin user to make any changes in this screen.
+You must be an Admin user to make any changes to this screen.

 Administrative access is always managed by Windows Authentication.

-An Admin user can't demote themselves but they can demote and remove other Admin users.
+Admin users can't demote themselves but they can demote and remove other Admin users.

 dbFront supports several types of Authentication.
 Depending upon the authentication type you chose, other tabs will appear with further options.